pupil-labs/pupil/docs/dependencies-ubuntu17.md

 ### Install Python Libraries

 We recommend using a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for running Pupil.
+To install all Python dependencies, you can use the [`requirements.txt`](https://github.com/pupil-labs/pupil/blob/master/requirements.txt) file from the root of the `pupil` repository.

 ```sh
 # Upgrade pip to latest version.
 This is necessary for some dependencies.